In this new series, we take on various watch-related questions, which have been googled by a large number of people.

 When it shatters, it falls out, and it no longer provides even basic protection for the dial.
 A sapphire crystal is expensive to replace.

 I’m afraid that of the hand-wound Speedies, there isn’t anything smaller than the Pro or the FOiS.
 So, you’re out of luck if 48mm from lug-to-lug is too much for you.

 In terms of the diameter, there’s the 39.7mm “First Omega in Space” reissue of the ref.
 CK 2998, but the lug-to-lug size in both the 42mm and the 39.7mm is the same, at 48mm.
 You can read more about that in this article.

-Well, of the fairly recent models, there’s the Speedmaster Racing, with a column-wheel version of the Valjoux 7750, smaller than the hand-wound Pro.
+Well, of the relatively recent models, there’s the Speedmaster Racing, with a column-wheel version of the Valjoux 7750, smaller than the hand-wound Pro.

 There’s a Speedmaster Racing with the cal.
-9900, without the bulky crystal fitted in the case back that the 9300s used to have.
+9900, without the big crystal fitted in the case back that the 9300s used to have.
 However, the diameter is 44.25mm, with a lug-to-lug size of something like 50mm.
-One thing though, they all have a sapphire crystal.
+One thing, though, they all have a sapphire crystal.

-From older models, you can try the Speedmaster Reduced, which will give you the Speedmaster Pro looks, a hesalite crystal, and in a smaller size (which is connected to the point about size issues) but then again, it has a modular chronograph movement based on the ETA 2892, opinions about which are mixed (especially in terms of servicing – the Omega service centre has been known to swap out the whole module every now and then).
+From older models, you can try the Speedmaster Reduced, which will give you the Speedmaster Pro looks, a hesalite crystal, and in a smaller size (which is connected to the point about size issues).
+Then again, it has a modular chronograph movement based on the ETA 2892, opinions about which are mixed, especially in terms of servicing.
+The Omega service centre has been known to swap out the whole module now and then.